 Household Hazardous Waste

-Household hazardous waste can be dropped off year-round (residents only) at 5680 Chevrolet Boulevard.
+Household hazardous waste can be dropped off year round (residents only) at 5680 Chevrolet Blvd.
 Hours are Monday through Friday, 7:30 a.m. to 2:30 p.m.
-No latex paint, which can be dried and then placed in regular weekly garbage.
-Learn more about proper disposal of household hazardous waste and see a list of acceptable materials at http://www.cuyahogarecycles.org/hazardous_waste
+For information about proper disposal of household hazardous waste and a list of acceptable materials: https://cuyahogarecycles.org/recyclables/household_hazardous_waste

 Latex Paint